zwshen/notes-writing/collins-cobuild-english-grammar/0-how-to-use.md

-# How to use this Grammer
+# How to use this Grammar

 ## Organization

 The main text of the Grammar is divided into ten chapters.
-- chapters 1 adn 2 deal with the noun phrase
+- chapters 1 and 2 deal with the noun phrase
 - chapters 3, 4, and 5 with the verb phrase
 - chapter 6 deals with adverbs and prepositions
 - chapter 7 with reporting